twonirwana/DiscordDiceBot/README.md

 ## Custom dice buttons

-Use the slash command: 'custom_dice start' and add up to 15 custom buttons, each with its own dice expression.
-For example '/custom_dice start 1_button:3d6 2_button:10d10 3_button:3d20' produces the following buttons:
+Use the slash command: 'custom_dice start' and add up to 15 custom buttons, each with its one dice expression.
+For example '/custom_dice start 1_button:3d6 2_button:10d10 3_button:3d20' produces the three buttons as follows:

 ![custom_dice_buttons.png](custom_dice_buttons.png)

-and on clicking it provides the ordered results of the button dice and the sum:
+and on clicking on a button provides the results of the button dice and result of the expression (default it is the sum of all dice):

 ![custom_dice_result.png](custom_dice_result.png)

-### Supported Notation
+### Dice Expression Notation
 Each button can be set with dice expression with the following notation.

 | Name | Notation | Example | Description |